For grades: preK-6

 Fees for live visit: $600-first show / $300-second show

-Funding: May be eligible through your BOCES district in New York State, your Clean Communities program in New Jersey, your local Cultural Council grant in Massachusetts, the NEST program in other New England states, and may be eligible for grant programs in other states as well.
+Funding: May be eligible through your BOCES district in New York State, your local Cultural Council grant in Massachusetts, the NEST program in other New England states, and grant programs in other states as well.

-Come hear this guy. . .I think he's one of the half dozen best songwriters today --- Pete Seeger
+Come here this guy. . .I think he's one of the half dozen best songwriters today --- Pete Seeger

 Jay drives a veggie oil-powered van, and loves to show it after the concert, when that fits the schedule of the school.